nih-cfde/c2m2/draft-C2M2_specification_with_Levels/levelsroadmap.md

 * Host species taxonomy for samples and subjects
 * Basic support for arranging experimental resources into sub-collections based on a hierarchy of projects or studies

-The full specification is currently under active development and will be formalized and implemented in the demo scheduled for June 2020.
+The full specification can be found in the accompanying [Level_1_popout.assets_and_asset_manifest_deliverable](https://nih-cfde.org/product/level-1-asset-manifest-specification/) document.

 ---